sarahkor/doar-mail/README.md

  It is open to extension, but closed to modification

-# 📌 Notes
+## 📌 Notes

 - The system currently supports a single client connection
-- You can easily extend the server to support multiple clients using threads or select()
+- extending the server to support multiple clients using threads or select() can easily be done
 - Command names and output were adapted to match assignment spec
 - The code is clean, modular, and separated into .cpp and .h files
 - No external libraries are used except:
 - GoogleTest (C++) for testing
 - Standard libraries in Python for the client

 ## Run the code locally:
 For faster development iteration, you can also run the code directly on your Linux/WSL machine: